 Because Hyaluronic Acid exists in the extracellular space, it also plays a role in the movement of substances between cells.
 The molecule’s affinity for water allows it to move freely about our bodies.
 By attaching to and detaching from receptors, HA is able to “unlock” a cell and transport substances needed elsewhere in the body for cell growth.
 It can also move through the extracellular space without being detected by (or triggering a reaction from) the immune system.

 Hyaluronic Acid in Your Body

 Fortunately there is a solution.
 Dietary supplements and topical preparations rich in HA can help our bodies maintain the HA we lose as we age.
-Hyalogic’s array of consumable products use long-chain, high-molecular-weight HA—the kind our bodies already produce—so the HA you receive is in a form your body can use immediately to support the health of your skin, hair, joints, eyes, gums, and more.
-And because our HA is made via the fermentation process of non-animal derived matter, our products are free from animal byproducts and are vegan friendly!
+Hyalogic®’s array of consumable products use long-chain, high-molecular-weight HA—the kind our bodies already produce—so the HA you receive is in a form your body can use immediately to support the health of your skin, hair, joints, eyes, gums, and more.
+And because our HA is made via the fermentation process of non-animal derived matter, our HA is considered vegan friendly!

 Visit the Hyalogic® products page and discover the difference Hyalogic® can make in your life!